 Larry is a marine ecologist, scuba diver, naturalist, and community conservation activist in Coos County.
 He engages in applied research, adaptive management and monitoring, and teaching.
 Currently a research associate at the University of Oregon’s marine station, the Oregon Institute of Biology in Charleston, Dr. Basch has worked in coastal and marine environments from the tropics to the poles and from intertidal rocky shores to the deep sea -- throughout the U.S. west coast, the Pacific basin and islands, Central and South America, Europe, and from Alaska to Antarctica.
 He has the distinction of having spent, cumulatively, close to a full year working underwater in the course of his career, studying temperate-boreal kelp forests, coral reefs, polar, and other subtidal ecological communities worldwide.
 He has his PhD from the University of California at Santa Cruz, and was a postdoctoral fellow at the Scripps Institution of Oceanography.

-Graham, our youngest board member, has a deep personal interest in conservation biology, and has concentrated his early career on developing knowledge and experience related to this field.
-He is currently the REEF (Restoring Ecosystems and Educating Future Conservation Leaders) Education Coordinator with the Salmon Drift Creek Watershed Council (in northern Lincoln County), responsible both for designing and leading educational programs for students and teachers, and for conducting habitat restoration activities within the council’s territory.
-Prior to that he served as a conservation technician for the Forest Park Conservancy in Portland, and as a volunteer in the Wilderness Resource Office in Olympic National Park, immediately after graduating from the University of Puget Sound.
+Graham, our youngest board member, earned an M.S. from The Evergreen State College early this year; his thesis involved restoration techniques for the Silverspot Butterfly and the violet that it depends upon.
+Shortly thereafter, he became executive director of the North Coast Watersheds Association.
+Graham has a deep personal interest in conservation biology, and has concentrated his early career on developing knowledge and experience related to this field.
+Prior to returning to college to earn his graduate degree, he was the REEF (Restoring Ecosystems and Educating Future Conservation Leaders) Education Coordinator with the Salmon Drift Creek Watershed Council (in northern Lincoln County), responsible both for designing and leading educational programs for students and teachers, and for conducting habitat restoration activities within the council’s territory.
 Graham is also an accomplished artist—painting his images on surfboards, among other media—and enthusiastically explores the natural world as a surfer, skier, backpacker and cyclist.

 A retired professor of neurobiology and behavior, Paul Sherman provides both biological expertise and representation for the south coast to the Oregon Shores board.
 Paul was an undergraduate at Stanford, a graduate student at the University of Michigan, and a Miller Postdoctoral Fellow at U.C.
 Berkeley.
 He joined the Cornell faculty in 1981, was awarded tenure in 1985, and was promoted to full professor in 1991.
 He retired in 2013 and is a professor emeritus.
 During his academic career, Dr. Sherman studied birds, insects, and mammals (especially naked mole-rats) and taught courses and seminars in Behavioral Ecology, Animal Behavior, and Darwinian Medicine.
 His research contributed to scientific understanding in five general areas: altruism and nepotism, kin recognition, eusociality, conservation, and evolutionary medicine (especially the adaptive significance of morning sickness, allergies, spice use, and lactose intolerance).
 He has published or edited 7 books and 195 papers and book chapters.
 In 2005 he was appointed a Weiss Presidential Fellow in recognition of “effective, inspiring, and distinguished teaching.”
 He was a Sigma Xi National Lecturer in 2004-06, and was elected a Fellow of the Animal Behavior Society in 2004.
 Paul now lives atop Cape Sebastian, six miles south of Gold Beach.
 He enjoys kayaking the south coast rivers, hiking and "biologizing" in the forests, walking the beaches, fly fishing, skiing, sailing, tending a bounteous vegetable garden and greenhouse, and playing low-stakes poker.